Jack LaLanne’s Power Juicers are aimed specifically at people who haven’t juiced before.

 It’s more compact than the other models in the lineup, but has the same basic design and features.
 It sports the company’s trademark “whisper-quiet” motor, a wide feed chute, and an easy-to-use design.

 It’s very inexpensive.
-At well under $100, the Express is very affordable, and won’t break the bank for a first-time juicer.
+The Express is very affordable, and won’t break the bank for a first-time juicer.
 It costs about the same as Breville’s compact Juice Fountain model.

 It’s small.
 Thanks to its more compact footprint, it fits more easily on smaller countertops and in apartment settings.